neoforged/.github/primers/26.2/index.md

     - `RemoteFriendListUpdateHandler` - A handler for capturing the current state of the user's friends in-game.
 - `net.minecraft.client.multiplayer.ClientPacketListener#onlineMode` - Whether the user is currently in online mode.
 - `net.minecraft.client.server.IntegratedServer`
-    - `applyDefaultGameMode` - Sets the default game mode and applies it to all players.
+    - `setWorldGameType` - Sets the default game mode and applies it to the players.
+    - `setGameTypeForOtherPlayers`, `getGameTypeForOtherPlayers` - Handles the game mode for the players that do not host the server.
-    - `setCommandsAllowedForAllPlayers` - Sets whether all players can run commands.
+    - `setWorldAllowCommands` - Sets whether players can run commands.
+    - `commandsAllowedForOtherPlayers`, `setCommandsAllowedForOtherPlayers` - Handles whether players that do not host the server are allowed to run commands.
     - `getMultiplayerScope` - Gets the current scope of the server and who it's available for.
+    - `publishServer` - Publishes the singleplayer server for the given scope at the specified port.
 - `net.minecraft.network.Connection`
     - `isEncrypted` is removed
     - `fromChannel` - Creates a new connection from a channel.